Crush Your Interview

 - Asking you to accept verbally before a written offer is provided

-- Telling you that you have a short period of time to respond, such as 1-2 days (note that Career Services encourages employers who recruit at UCSB to give all students a minimum of 2 weeks to respond to an offer)
+- Telling you that you have a short period to respond, such as 1-2 days (note that Career Services encourages employers who recruit at UCSB to give all students a minimum of 2 weeks to respond to an offer)

 - Providing a signing bonus only to candidates who accept immediately